j-d-b/kcus.org/README.md

 Maintains similar content, layout, and styling, while being a full rewrite designed for future ease of maintenance.

+## Netlify
+The `prod` branch of this repository represents the current live dev site, hosted with netlify.
+A new build is triggered on every push to this branch.

 ## Usage
 ### Production Build
 To install required dependencies: